Dimencia/LuteBot3/README.md

 ## Usage Instructions
 Download the latest Release from https://github.com/Dimencia/LuteBot3/releases

-Ignore all old instructions; simply change your Mordhau Console keybinding to PageDown (inside the game), and open Settings to turn off Rust Mode (if you're not playing Rust).
+Ignore all old instructions; simply change your Mordhau Console keybinding to PageDown (inside the game), and open Lutebot Settings to turn off Rust Mode (if you're not playing Rust).
 Then select a song, load it, and press + while Mordhau is focused and it should start playing

 Further support is provided at the [Bard's Guild Discord](https://discord.gg/MmWbkJK)